 miles=kilometers1.609344\text{miles} = \frac{\text{kilometers}}{1.609344}

-This only changes the direction of the conversion.
+This only flips the direction.
 The underlying distance stays the same.

-Another mistake is treating 1.61.6 as exact.
-It is fine for a rough mental estimate, but repeated rounding can matter if you need a more precise result.
+• Treating 1.61.6 as exact.
+Fine for a rough mental estimate, but repeated rounding adds up when you need precision.

 kilometers=7.5×1.609344\text{kilometers} = 7.5 \times 1.609344